jmanndev/Game-Basic-Platformer/README.md

 # Game-Basic-Platformer
-Platformer I created to understand movement and map generation
+Objectiveless platformer I created to understand movement and map generation

 Map is randomly generated.